The University

 The University of South Carolina Sumter is situated on 50 acres of beautifully landscaped grounds, with eight modern and attractive administrative and academic buildings.

-The Administration Building houses the offices of the dean; associate dean for academic affairs; assistant dean for University advancement; assistant dean for administrative and financial services; assistant dean for student affairs; director of marketing and public relations; director of admissions, services, and recruitment; admissions; financial aid; records; business; advisement/counseling center; and others.
+The Wiiliams-Brice Edwards Administration Building houses the offices of the dean; associate dean for academic and student affairs; assistant dean for administrative and financial services; assistant dean for enrollment management and student success; director of marketing and public relations; director of admissions, services, and recruitment; admissions; financial aid and veteran’s affairs; records and advisement; business; educational partnerships, university advancement, and others.
 It also has conference rooms and a faculty lounge.

 The Business Administration Building contains classrooms and a computer instructional lab.
 It also houses the Opportunity Scholars Program.

-The Science Building has three lecture rooms and fully equipped laboratory facilities for astronomy, chemistry, physics, botany, and zoology.
+The Science Building has two lecture rooms and five fully equipped laboratory facilities for astronomy, chemistry, physics, botany, and zoology.
 Also in the Science Building are offices for the science faculty and a lobby with tables for group study.

 The Anderson Library of the Sumter campus provides a pleasant setting for faculty and students to read and study.
 The 90,000-volume collection is especially selected to assist students in their undergraduate studies.
 Recreational reading is also provided.
 The library houses resources in many formats, including books, periodicals on microfilm, cassette lectures, microfilm readers, and a microfiche viewer.
 Services offered by the library include photocopying, microfilm copying, online indexes, databases, full-text journals, the online catalog, and bibliographic instruction for groups or individuals.

-The Anderson Library also contains computer labs and two computer instructional labs.
+The Anderson Library also contains Palmetto College AI Innovation Lab and a computer instructional classroom.
 The Computer Services Division is also located in the library.
 Art displays can be seen in the University Gallery located off the main lobby.
 The Anderson Library also has private study rooms for students, a conference room, and a lounge area.
 The rear of the building contains six large classrooms and lobby space for studying.

 The Student Union Building features the campus bookstore, a food court, and an open commons area with an adjacent outdoor terrace, as well as meeting rooms for student organizations.
 The commons area and terrace offer students a place where they may gather to eat, talk, or study.
 This commons area can also be used for dances and other recreational programs.
 The building also contains a lounge area for relaxation, reading, and viewing television.

 The Schwartz Building houses the Division of Humanities, Social Sciences, and Education.
-It contains an enhanced classroom with two-way compressed video and audio capabilities, as well as classrooms, faculty offices, and two conference rooms.
+It contains technologically enhanced classrooms, faculty offices, and two conference rooms.

 The Nettles Building contains the campus recreation and physical education department facilities, which include a wellness center, three racquetball/handball courts, a multiprogram gym, a first-aid facility, and a 500-seat auditorium.

 The Arts and Letters building is the home of the Division of Arts and Letters.
-The building also contains a lecture hall/conference center with small break-out rooms, a banquet hall, and faculty offices, classrooms, and art labs.
+The building also contains a lecture hall/conference center with small break-out rooms, a banquet hall, and faculty offices, technologically enhances classrooms, and studio art labs.

 Dormitory facilities are not available at the Sumter campus.
 Students whose homes are not in the Sumter area may find rooms in private homes or apartments.